oracle/truffleruby/doc/user/interop.md

 `WRITE`, that has Java strings as arguments, will convert each Java string argument to a Ruby string.

+It is planned that Java strings, and boxed foreign strings (foreign objects that respond positively to `IS_BOXED` and `UNBOX` to a Java string), will be able to be used in all locations where a Ruby string could, and will be converted to a Ruby string at that point, but this is not implemented yet.

 ## Import and export

 `Truffle::Interop.export(:name, value)`